bivex/Darta/README.md

 - the first two directories for aggregate folders like `features/*` and `modules/*`

 If your project uses a different convention, pass `--component-depth N`.
+If your project ships a `darta.yaml` with explicit `components`, those mappings override inferred grouping.

 Component **stability** = Ce / (Ca + Ce), where:
 - Ce = efferent coupling (cross-component dependencies made)